 Statute of Limitations on Auto Accident Claims in Florida

 If you or the tourist plan to file suit for injuries and damages, Florida sets limitations on how long you have to file a lawsuit.
-Specifically, the amount of time you have depends on whether there was a death or injury as a result of the crash.
-Injury cases typically have a four-year time frame from the time you were in the accident, and this includes damages to your car.
-If the crash caused someone to die, then you have two years to file a wrongful death suit.
+Injury cases now have a two-year time frame from the time you were in the accident, and this includes damages to your car.

 You must not miss these deadlines, as the courts in Florida will probably dismiss your case otherwise.
 Working with an experienced Orlando car accident attorney is the most reliable method for ensuring your claim gets filed promptly and correctly.

-You Need Experienced Orlando Car Accident Attorneys to Represent Your Case
+You Need Experienced Car Accident Attorneys to Represent Your Case